Carl Kaestle

-Carl Frederick Kaestle (born March 27, 1940) is a Professor of Education, History, and Public Policy emeritus at Brown University.
+Carl Frederick Kaestle (March 27, 1940 - January 5, 2023) was a Professor of Education, History, and Public Policy emeritus at Brown University.
 His historical research has focused on the development of American schools, particularly in the 1800s.
-He has worked at the University of Chicago and University of Wisconsin–Madison and is a former president of the National Academy of Education.
+He has worked at the University of Chicago and University of Wisconsin–Madison and was a former president of the National Academy of Education.

 Early life

 Carl Frederick Kaestle was born on March 27, 1940, in Schenectady, New York.
-He graduated with a B.A. from Yale in 1962, and with a master's and Ph.D. from Harvard in 1971.
+His parents were Francis Llewelyn Kaestle and Regina Perrault Kaestle, he was the second of three sons.
+"During high school he played piano professionally in Lake George" and continued his activity in musical organizations in his years at Yale.
+He graduated with a B.A. from Yale in 1962, and a Masters in 1964, when he taught and was a headmaster of Warsaw Elementary School in Poland for three years, the school was operated by the American Embassy.
+He went back to Harvard for his Ph.D. and graduated in 1971.

 Career

 In 1970, Kaestle came to the University of Wisconsin–Madison and later became the William F. Vilas Research Professor in educational policy studies and history.
 He was the chair of Madison's educational policy studies department between 1978 and 1981.
 Towards the late 1980s, he had international renown as a historian of American education and literacy.
 His research has focused on the development of American schools, particularly in the 1800s.
 Kaestle co-founded the Center for the History of Print Culture in Modern America at the UW–Madison in 1992.
 He was the original chair of its advisory board, which gathered academics and librarians interested in print culture from across UW–Madison's campus.

 In his 1983 Pillars of the Republic, Kaestle argued "... the eventual acceptance of state common-school systems was encouraged by Americans' commitment to republican government, by the dominance of native Protestant culture, and by the development of capitalism".

 In 1995, Kaestle left the University of Wisconsin–Madison for the University of Chicago, and later became the University Professor and Professor of Education, History, and Public Policy emeritus at Brown University.
 He wrote a book on the history of federal involvement in elementary and secondary education from 1940 to 1980.